International Cooperation on Alternative Test Methods

 ICATM Workshop on Validation (2018)

 In October 2018, ICATM members met at the workshop, “Validation and Establishing Scientific Confidence.”
 Preparatory discussions for this workshop took place at the September 2018 meeting of the Scientific Advisory Committee on Alternative Toxicological Methods.

 Validation establishes the reliability and relevance of a test method for an intended application.
 However, it is difficult to apply traditional validation practices to new chemical safety testing approaches such as computational methods and defined approaches that combine multiple types of assay data.
 Participants at the October 2018 workshop identified key questions to consider in addressing this issue.
 These included demonstrating human health relevance without animal data and establishing more efficient validation procedures.
 Validation elements identified for particular consideration included reference chemical lists and independent peer review.

 A ICATM coordination meeting followed the workshop, at which attendees shared updates on their organizations’ activities and continued discussions from the preceding workshop.
 As a first step toward addressing the identified issues, ICATM representatives conducted a detailed review of OECD Guidance Document 34, the current standard for validation of chemical safety test methods.
 In doing so, they identified specific areas that may need updating to address new technologies, methodologies, and testing approaches.

 ICATM Workshop on Skin Sensitization (2016)

 Workshop discussions also formed the basis for a proposal to develop a test guideline for defined approaches for skin sensitization testing and assessment.
 The proposal was approved at the April 2017 meeting of the Working Group of National Coordinators of the OECD Test Guidelines Programme.
-Approval of the proposal allowed for further development of the guideline under the OECD annual work plan.
+The resulting guideline, "Guideline No. 497: Defined Approaches on Skin Sensitisation", was adopted by OECD in 2021.
 Approval of the defined approach guideline will facilitate regulatory acceptance of specific defined approaches for skin sensitization.
 This is expected to more rapidly advance the goal to eliminate animal use for skin sensitization testing worldwide.